lanphgphm/terminix/README.md

 ### Build instructions:
 1. Clone the repository
-2. Open the project in QtCreator any IDE/text editor of choice
+2. Open the project in QtCreator or any IDE/text editor of choice
 3. Create a `build` directory in the project root
 4. To build and run the project: